reyco2000/NixieClockCYD/README.md

 - 🌍 **Timezone Support** - Pre-configured for Bogotá (GMT-5), easily customizable for any timezone
 - 🔄 **Smart Display Updates** - Only redraws digits when values change to reduce flicker
 - ⏱️ **Hourly NTP Sync** - Maintains accuracy with minimal network calls
+- 🔄 **Easy configuration via WiFi** - Press reset twice to start AP configuration for WIFI and TimeZone
 ---

 ## 🛠️ Hardware Requirements